davidmazi/music-shuffler/README.md

 The following environment variables are required for production:

-- `BUN_PUBLIC_DEVELOPER_TOKEN`: Your Apple Music developer token from the Apple Developer Console
+- `APPLE_MUSIC_DEVELOPER_TOKEN`: Your Apple Music developer token from the Apple Developer Console (server-side only)

 ### Local Development